ppone/docs/guides/subscription-billing.md

 The subscription modal has few fields that you want to understand.

-`Duration` has 2 options `Until Canceled` and `Fixed duration` `Until Canceled` means the subscription will be executed until it is explicitly canceled.
-`Fixed duration` specify how long the subscription can go on for.
+`Duration` has 2 options `Until Canceled` and `Fixed duration`.  `Until Canceled` means the subscription will be executed until it is explicitly canceled.  `Fixed duration` specify how long the subscription can go on for.

 Choosing `Until Canceled` means it can gone on forever potentially until you or the client explicitly cancels it.
 The client will also be able to cancel the subscription in the billing portal